 - Sketching: As a painter, there are few things I enjoy as much as sitting in my garden, painting.
 I sketch on card stock if I'm using pencil or I use watercolor paper if I'm painting.

-- Inspiration: I've included my dad's garden sketch when he was planning our family garden in 1989.
+- Inspiration: In my binder I've included my dad's garden sketch when he was planning our family garden in 1989.
 I have saved magazine clippings, recipes, photographs.
 Be creative!

 - Preservation: A place to record what I plan to do with my produce this year, canning inventory, do I plan to donate any produce?
 Host a food swap?